What is Booting in OS? Meaning, Types, Process, and 6 Steps Explained

 Table of Contents:

 During startup, the system’s firmware, BIOS or UEFI, first performs a Power-On Self-Test (POST) to check the hardware.
-After that, it loads the bootstrap loader, which then loads the operating system into RAM, allowing the computer to start functioning normally.
+After that, it loads the bootstrap loader in computer, which then loads the operating system into RAM, allowing the computer to start functioning normally.

-“The process of loading the operating system into main memory is referred to as Boot or Booting.
+“The process of loading the operating system into main memory is referred to as ‘boot’ or ‘booting’ in Operating System.
 It initiates the OS load, which causes the machine to boot up.”

-A Bootstrap Loader (or Bootloader) is a small program that initiates the operating system loading process when a computer is powered on or restarted.
+A Bootstrap Loader (or Bootloader) in OS is a small program that initiates the operating system loading process when a computer is powered on or restarted.

-• It’s stored in the system’s ROM or the Master Boot Record (MBR) of the storage device.
+• It’s stored in the Master Boot Record (MBR) of the storage device and in the EFI System Partition for Unified Extensible Firmware Interface (UEFI).

 • It is executed immediately after the BIOS/UEFI completes the Power-On Self-Test (POST).